Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Nicole Cosgrove

 Can cats eat mussels?
-The answer to this question is a resounding yes, but of course, that’s not all you should feed your feline pal.
-Mussels are full of the minerals and vitamins your cat needs to be healthy, strong, and live a good long life.
+The answer to this question is yes, when cooked and only offered in moderation, but of course, that’s not all you should feed your feline pal.
+Mussels are full of minerals and vitamins your cat needs to be healthy, strong, and live a good long life.
 The mussels also contain essential amino acids, but it’s important to only feed your cat plain cooked mussels.

 In this blog, we’ll talk a bit about why mussels are good for cats, what the health benefits are, and a few of the other foods you might want to feed your furry friend as well.